OrionExplorer/dcpam/README.md

   * Configure ETL processes.
   * Manage DCPAM BI users.
 * DCPAM LCS (Live Component State):
-  * Current running ETL processes:
-    * which one?
-    * what system?
-    * for how long?
-    * which node?
   * Current running WDS queries:
     * total size of cached data
     * which users run queries?